…you will find the best digital talent, the hottest gigs, and people who truly understand the value of human intelligence capital.

 Marcelo Fleitas, Managing Director

 Marcelo Fleitas has been a professional recruiter for over 15 years.
 Beginning in 1998, he has served the placement needs of New York City technology companies and candidates.
 Concentrating primarily on high technology, software engineers, and web development, he has earned a deep knowledge and strong industry loyalty around his ability to identify, screen and place the best and brightest professionals at top firms in the city.
-Prior to founding ubergig in 2009, Marcelo worked at several other premier recruiting firms in New York CIty, building teams of recruiters in multiple disciplines and recruitment categories.
-Born in Uruguay, Marcelo has lived in New York since the age of three and Marcelo attended Rennselaer Polytechnic Institute for Computer Science.
+Prior to founding übergig in 2009, Marcelo worked at several other premier recruiting firms in New York City, building teams of recruiters in multiple disciplines and recruitment categories.
+Born in Uruguay, Marcelo has lived in New York since the age of three and Marcelo attended Rensselaer Polytechnic Institute for Computer Science.
+Marcelo is an avid Downhill Skier and Chess enthusiast.
+When he is not entertaining his clients, Marcelo spends his time playing chess with his 4 yr old.

 John Melone, Director of Recruiting

-John Melone has been the Director of Recruiting at ubergig since 2009.
-Prior to joining ubergig, he was a senior recruiter at several other staffing firms in New York City.
-Focusing his entire career on web-based technology placement, he has worked with dozens of large corporations, including Disney, MetLife, CSC, Conde Nast, and Estee Lauder.
+John Melone has been the Director of Recruiting at übergig since 2009.
+Prior to joining übergig, he was a senior recruiter at several other staffing firms in New York City.
+Focusing his entire career on web-based technology placement, he has worked with dozens of large corporations, including Disney, MetLife, CSC, Conde Nast, and Estée Lauder.
 John is an avid reader of several online sites related to technology, in order to maintain his skills and understanding of the latest technologies and skills needed in the market.
 John is a native New Yorker, and attended the College of Staten Island, majoring in Psychology.
+John is also formally trained in the dramatic arts and can be seen in Off-Broadway productions

 What We Do